Air Quality and Health Information

 Air Quality Index

-The AQI is an index for reporting daily air quality, developed by the EPA.
+The Air Quality Index (AQI) is an index for reporting daily air quality, developed by the Environmental Protection Agency (EPA).
 It tells citizens how clean or polluted their air is, and what associated health concerns they should be aware of.
 The AQI focuses on health effects that can happen within a few hours or days after breathing polluted air.
 The purpose of the AQI is to help citizens understand what local air quality means to their health.
 To make the AQI as easy to understand as possible, EPA has divided the AQI scale into the different categories shown below.

 The AQI is based on: